NietoDeveloper/BogotaCityTributte/README.md

 Welcome to Bogota!
 This site serves as an Landing Page Trubutte Bogota City Tributte.

-This site is built with vanilla JavaScript

 Interactive UI with vanilla JS
 Clean and modular CSS styling
 Standard HTML structure

-To set up the project locally, follow these steps:

-Installation

 Clone the repository:git clone <https://github.com/NietoDeveloper/BogotaCityTributte>